ahmetb/comcasted/README.md

 Sometimes Comcast is too fast, you feel a need to measure your speed and save to a CSV so you can prove you are getting the speed you are paying for.

-This script is designed of OS X and periodically runs a speed test when you are are connected to a wireless network (or a specific wireless network).
-It is also not Comcast-specific but I decided to name it so because they're such a great ISP.
+This script is designed for OS X and periodically runs a speed test when you are are connected to a wireless network (or a specific wireless network).
+It is also not Comcast-specific but I decided to name it so because they're such a great ISP and they're a big supporter of [Net Neutrality](https://www.youtube.com/watch?v=fpbOEoRrHyU) movement.

 ## Installation